This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do 3 chest compressions.
 Push hard and push fast.
 Do not delay or stop the compressions.
 Count the compressions out loud to help you do them at a steady, even speed.
-Fast, steady compressions increase the chance that the newborn will live.

-Prevent respiratory and cardiac arrest in newborns:
+What you can do to help prevent respiratory and cardiac arrest in newborns:

 - Do not leave a newborn alone in or near water, such as a pool or bathtub.

 - Keep a newborn secured in a car safety seat.
 Never leave a newborn in a car alone.